Action film: Hollywood

 Hypersexualized female action leads had tight fitting or revealing costumes that Tasker identified as "exaggerated statements of sexuality" and in the tradition of "fetishistic figure of fantasy" derives from comic books and soft pornography.
 This originated in television with characters like Buffy Summers (Buffy the Vampire Slayer (1997–2003)) and Xena (Xena: Warrior Princess (1995–2001)).
-These series popularity demonstrated a growing market for female action film heroes, in films of the 2000s like Lara Croft: Tomb Raider (2001), Charlie's Angels (2000), Ultraviolet (2006), Salt (2010) and series like Underworld and Resident Evil.
-These series like their television series earlier, had their leads eroticized as active and physically capable while also being scantily-clad, hyper-feminized similar to the woman of exploitation films of the 1970s such as Caged Heat (1974) and Big Bad Mama (1974).
+These series popularity demonstrated a growing market for female action heroes in films of the 2000s, like Lara Croft: Tomb Raider (2001), Charlie's Angels (2000), Ultraviolet (2006), Salt (2010) and series like Underworld and Resident Evil.
+These series, like the television series earlier, had their leads eroticized as active and physically capable, while also being scantily-clad, hyper-feminized similar to the woman of exploitation films of the 1970s, such as Caged Heat (1974) and Big Bad Mama (1974).
 While characters like Frank in The Transporter series are permitted to visibly sweat, strain and be bloodied, Purse found a reluctance for filmmakers to have their female leads have any appearance warping injuries to ensure a perfectly made-up face.
 Comedy is often used in films of this period to place the female leads in implausible elements, such as in Charlie's Angels, Fantastic Four (2005) and My Super Ex-Girlfriend (2006).
 The fighting styles of women also tend towards more traditionally feminine fluid movements of martial arts, over using guns or directly punching.

 Purse wrote that the contemporary female action film lead's sexualized brand had her in close proximity of post-feminism discourse about choice, power and sexuality.
 Marc O'Day interprets the action heroine's dual status of an active subject and sexual object was overturning the traditional gender binary because the films "assume that women are powerful" without resorting to justify her physical aggression through narratives involving maternal drive, mental instability or trauma.
 Purse found that female leads in films like Elektra (2005), Kill Bill, Underworld, Charlie's Angels and Mr. & Mrs. Smith (2005) did showcase women having expensive cars, clothing, travel, homes and often high-paying jobs, but that this was only shown as being applicable to white middle-class women.
 Purse found that these women were empowered at the price of women of other ethnicities.
-This is seen in Aeon Flux (2005) where Sithandra dies protecting Aeon and Rain's death to make way for Alice in Resident Evil (2002).
+This is seen in Aeon Flux (2005) where Sithandra dies protecting Aeon, and Rain's death to make way for Alice in Resident Evil (2002).